johananl/follower-maze/README.md

 ### One Event Source
 The solution supports **one event source**.
-Even though the main loop in `events.AcceptEvents()` supports multiple _event source_ connections, I haven't implemented concurrency mechanisms (mainly locking) for more than one event source.
+Even though the main loop in `events.AcceptEvents()` supports multiple _event source_ connections, I haven't tested the application with more than one event source.

 ### Restart After Running